jwhiteman/best-of-ruby-quiz-cl/README.md

 I've got an old copy and I'm using the challenges as an excuse to play with Common Lisp.

-None of the challenges are trivial, but nothing that you couldn't do over a lunch break.

 All examples developed using [sbcl](http://www.sbcl.org/) and [slime](https://common-lisp.net/project/slime/) unless otherwise noted.